 Halloween is really the perfect Scorpio holiday.
 It is a celebration of death and connecting with the unseen world.
 I read that Halloween has deeper origins in the myth of Atlantis: The civilization had reached its decline, and people were resorting to debauchery and perversions (it sounds a lot like the Capital in The Hunger Games, actually).
 But, being more advanced than us, they were able to end their civilization by collectively manifesting a meteor.
 The meteor was set to collide with Earth on November 1st, so on October 31st, they had one final night of celebration.
 This story is also the origin of the phrase, “Eat, drink, and be merry, for tomorrow we shall die.”

 Whether or not it’s true, I love this story for a few reasons.
 Firstly, if you believe in reincarnation, we are the current embodiment of old Atlantis (you can easily see why if you’ve been watching the debauchery and perversion of the current U.S. Presidential election!).
-Secondly, for a personal reason: I’ve frequently had the same strange dream about Halloween my entire life, and if I died in Atlantis it would make total sense!
-And thirdly, this story is a great depiction of my favorite Scorpio symbol, the Phoenix, which dies and rises from its own ashes, reborn.
+Secondly, I’ve had a reoccurring dream about Halloween my whole life and now I realize it’s probably because I died in Atlantis.
+Thirdly, this story is a great depiction of my favorite Scorpio symbol, the Phoenix, which dies and rises from its own ashes, reborn.

-This time of year is not great for those that can’t handle the truth, or shy away from intensity.
+This time of year is not great for those who shy away from intensity.
 But if you don’t mind some emotional excavating, then this is the season for you!